Bootie Barker: Haas CNC Racing: 2006-2007

 For most of 2006, Barker was the crew chief for the No. 66 Haas CNC Racing Chevrolet driven by Jeff Green.
 His visibility to NASCAR fans increased in 2006.
 Barker wrote a weekly column for NASCAR.com titled "Urban Legends," in which he addressed myths and questions about various aspects of racing.
 Barker was also a frequent guest on NASCAR RaceDay, a preview show for weekly NASCAR events on the now defunct Speed Channel.

 In 2007, Barker was the crew chief for Johnny Sauter and the No. 70 Haas CNC Racing Chevrolet.
 The team had two top tens with finishes of 9th at Phoenix in the Subway Fresh Fit 500 and 5th at Richmond in the Chevy Rock & Roll 400.
 That August, Barker and the No. 70 team were featured as part of ABC's NASCAR in Primetime, a television show that gives a behind-the-scenes look at the preparation, logistics, drama and competition of NASCAR.

 Michael Waltrip Racing: 2009

-On October 1, 2008, Michael Waltrip Racing (MWR) announced that Barker would be the crew chief of the #55 Toyota driven by two-time Daytona 500 champion Michael Waltrip for the 2009 Sprint Cup Series season.
+On October 1, 2008, Michael Waltrip Racing (MWR) announced that Barker would be the crew chief of the No. 55 Toyota driven by two-time Daytona 500 champion Michael Waltrip for the 2009 Sprint Cup Series season.